joanteruel/lerion/_posts/2016-08-12-my-first-modern-mechanical-keyboard.md

 ---
 layout: post
 author: Joan
-title: 'My first modern mechanical keyboard'
+title: "My first modern mechanical keyboard"

 ---
 A Pok3r keyboard with cherry MX Red and ANSI layout.
 A keyboard is a keyboard and it's possible to work and play with whatever object you can find; indeed I has been working for years with normal membrane keyboards given away by stores completely ignoring more expensive keyboards.